|

 party.
 "Your Majesties, my lords, someone brought a woman

-to the apothecarys shopit was Princess EowynHaldir
+to the apothecarys shopHaldir said it was Princess

-sent me to get help.
+Eowynhe sent me to get help.
 He has gone into the shop"

-"Round the back!" cried Brenal, "This way, my
+"Round the back," cried Brenal.
+"This way, my

-lord," and he led Legolas down the alley.
+lord!"
+He led Legolas down the alley.

-The back door of the shop was wide open, its lock brokenbut
+The back door of the shop was wide open, its lock broken, but

-sank to his knees and sobbed.
+Legolas sank to his knees and sobbed.

 "My lord, you are not yourself," said Dínendal,

-find Lady Eowyn."
+Lady Eowyn."

 Legolas shook his head.
 "It would kill me Dínendal.

-I cannot bear it."
+I could not bear it."

 "It is the poison, my lord, you need to sleep"